DigiBP/Team-Rivella/README.md

 - Shorten Clinical Trial Timelines
 - Reduce Costs

-Digitalized patient recruitment for clinical trials can accelerate clinical trial timelines, increase patient recruitment and acclerate patient screening timelines.
-Digitizing the recruitment worflow allows for

 ### Project Goals

 Automation and optimization of the patient screening and patient recruitment process in Phase 1 clinical trials